 Factor Quantitative indicator Weighting

 Size (60%) Eligible deposits under a 17.5%

 compensation scheme

 Isle of Man resident 17.5%

 deposits (individuals)

 Total assets 17.5%

 Number of staff employed 7.5%

 Substitutability (40%) Isle of Man residential 12.5%

 mortgage lending

 Lending to Isle of Man 12.5%

 based businesses

 Retail call accounts (all 15%

 customers)

-3.6.1 Table 1: Factor / indicator weighting under the quantitative approach speaking, the larger the size of a bank, the greater its market share of critical financial services and the more interconnected it is to the domestic economy.
+A higher weighting is given to "size" because this is considered the most dependable quantitative indicator in terms of data reliability and is often a more important measure of systemic importance from an impact perspective.
+Generally speaking, the larger the size of a bank, the greater its market share of critical financial services and the more interconnected it is to the domestic economy.
 Of course, there can be exceptions, which is where the qualitative assessment overlay is useful.